Cardiac amyloidosis: Treatments

 Treatments differ according to the type of amyloidosis present.
 The majority of treatment is aimed at preserving heart function and treating heart failure symptoms.
+Loop diuretics are often used for fluid overload symptoms due to heart failure.

 Light chain (AL-CM) Treatment: Since the cause of this subtype of cardiac amyloidosis is the excessive production of free light chains, the major goal of treatment is the reduction in concentration of light chains.
 For light-chain amyloidosis, the use of FLC assays and NT-proBNP levels can be used to monitor the progression of amyloidosis and any response to treatments.
 One of the major routes to decrease the production of these excess light chains is to kill the abnormal cells that are producing them.
 Chemotherapeutic agents such as melphalan or bortezomib can be used to kill off the abnormal cell line that is producing the free light chains.
 Following chemotherapy, a bone marrow transplant can be utilized to restore the normal cell lines.
 There are newer medications (ixazomib, carfilzomib, daratumumab, elotuzumab) under research for the treatment of multiple myeloma that can help to decrease the production of free light chains.
 New data suggests that orthotopic heart transplant followed by melphalan and stem cell transplant produces results similar to non cardiac amyloidosis indicated heart transplant.
 To treat complications, medications can be prescribed including midodrine for autonomic neuropathy, amiodarone for patients with atrial fibrillation to prevent arrhythmias, and warfarin used after a cardioembolic episode.
-Beta-blockers should be avoided due to the usual symptom of hypotension.

 Familial (ATTRm-CM) Treatment: In recent years there have been developments in the treatment of Familial/Transthyretin cardiac amyloidosis including methods to suppress transthyretin production, stabilize amyloid fibrils, and medications that can destroy already existing fibrils.
 For familial amyloidosis, ACE-inhibitors and beta-blockers can be prescribed if there is no autonomic neuropathy.